-Open to the business community, our two-year incubator program includes everything needed for early-stage companies to develop into financially stable, high-growth enterprises.
+Open to SLO County entrepreneurs.
+It's a twoyear program that includes everything needed for earlystage companies to develop into financially stable, highgrowth enterprises.

 THE HATCHERY

 An on-campus incubator program that provides guidance and resources for students who want to take their business ideas to the next level.